-One thought likely going through your mind now is Ron, you run a school, and you are quoting a guy who sounds as if he is against schooling!
-Obviously, I am not against schooling, and I don’t think Sasse is against it either.
+One thought likely going through your mind now is why a school would quote a guy who sounds as if he is against schooling!
+Obviously, we at Trinitas are not against schooling, and I don’t think Sasse is against it either.
 What we are both against is children left to themselves (Proverbs 29:15).

 Trinitas teachers work hard to stay involved in the lives of our students, to keep them close to us, especially in the Logic and Rhetoric schools.
 We talk about it frequently as a faculty.
 We know that living close with students in community changes them more than what happens in the classroom alone.
 We want to be bigger influences in their lives than their peers are; after all, we stand in loco parentis and so that is our job.
 Still, Trinitas is a school with age-graded classes.
 We are small, which helps us put students of all ages together frequently; still, even Trinitas is an environment in which students can spend time with their peers that isn’t always micro-managed by an adult.

-What to do?
 Many parents have heard Trinitas teachers and administrators say, “Pull them close,” when asked how they should respond to certain behaviors.
-Not only in the passage above but in the whole portion of the book I have read thus far, Sasse seems to be saying that our failure to do this well over the past seventy-five or more years has led to this point in American culture where children never grow up and adults want to be like them—Neverland, if you will.
+Not only in the passage above but in the whole book, Sasse seems to be saying that our failure to do this well over the past seventy-five or more years has led to this point in American culture where children never grow up and adults want to be like them—Neverland, if you will.